daleal/proyecto-ssoo/documentation.md

 ### Description

 Read `file_desc` from the last read byte (`file_desc->reader`), until the next `nbytes`.

 ### Return Value and Error Handling

 Returns the number of bytes read.
 If `nbytes` plus the numbers of bytes read to the moment is less than the total size of the file, returns exactly `nbytes`.
-In the other case returns  `nbytes` less the numbers of bytes unread.
+In the other case, it returns `nbytes` less the numbers of bytes unread.

 If the pointer to `crFILE` is `NULL` returns `-1`.

 ### Notes

-Aditional notes about the function
+Notice that when the `reader` of the `crFILE` reaches the end of the file, the amount of bytes to be read turns into `0`, so every next call to `cr_read` using that same `crFILE` will result in nothing being saved in the buffer and a return value of `0`.

 ## cr_write